Demand first — UX second

 Before cryptocurrency wallet development, we created 4 UI concepts:

 1. Minimalistic and simplified concept.
 Although we loved it, the client wanted something brighter and more colorful

 2. Keeping it in mind, we moved on to the second concept.
 This time it was really bright with additional art objects.
 The client liked this version but it seemed unserious to him

-4. We were to make the last turn and came into the straightaway.
+4. We were to make the last turn and came straightaway.
 We got the client’s feedback: ‘I want it to be darker, like Fintarget’, and made the latest step to the final version.
 To be safe, we added 3 extra concepts with minor changes.

 Landing page within two iterations